AndreMikulec/azwTOazw3/meta/OTHER.md

       In the lower left find `Show Options` and to it's right, click on the `down arrow`
   13. In `User name` enter the Username (This is often `appveyor`.)
   14. Press the button `Connect`
-  15. At the 'warning', press the button`Yes`
+  15. In the Remote Desktop Connection dialog of "Certificate errors warning" press the button`Yes`
-  16. At the password prompt, enter the password from the appveyor.yml environment section variable `APPVEYOR_RDP_PASSWORD`
+  16. In the "Enter your credentials" small window, at the password prompt, enter the password from the appveyor.yml environment section variable `APPVEYOR_RDP_PASSWORD`

 ### In the Appveyor desktop, Manually Go and Do

 (in the future I would HIGHLY prefer to use AutoIt or similar software automate SOME of this)

-  1. At the left column, double click on Google Chrome.
-(This seems to be required from Amazon.)
-  2. Windows -> Start -> (near the top) Recently Added -> Kindle
+  1. On the Windows Desktop on the left side, click the icon "Kindle" or, alternately, do Windows -> Start -> (near the top) Recently Added -> Kindle
-  3. Kindle -> Tools -> Options -> TURN OFF: [ ] Automatically install updates when they are available without asking me.
+  2. Kindle -> Tools -> Options ->
+     TURN OFF: [ ] Automatically install updates when they are available without asking me.
+     Press the button `Save`.
-  4. Kindle -> Tools -> Sync and Check for New Items Enter one's Amazon `login`.
+  3. Kindle -> Tools -> Sync and Check for New Items, the "Register Kindle" window appears Enter one's Amazon `login`.
      Enter one's Amazon `password`.
      At the bottom, press the big yellow button `Connect using Secure Server`
+  4. Authentication also occur externally, e.g. a text message of verification.
+     Perform that external verification.
+     At the end of that verification, return here.
+     Close (x" out of) that window.
+     Redo Step (2).
+  5. In the Kindle GUI, below the word "Library", make sure "All" is highlighted.
+     In "Library All" display area, of each the book(s) of interest, and one at at at time.
+Right click and choose `Download`.
+     As each is "Right clicked Download(ed)", notice the "check, in each book in the lower left corner.
+     At the end of all "Right clicked Download(ed)"s notice, on the left side, "Downloaded 0" changes to Downloaded #".
-  5. In the Kindle GUI `"Library All" display area`, of each the book(s) of interest, and one at at at time.
-Right click and choose `Download` (If no book(s) or one's `book(s) of interest` IS\ARE NOT SEEN, 5.1 then, using Google Chrome, browse to the URL: https://www.amazon.com, 5.2 then, login with one's Amazon `login` and `password`,
+     (If no book(s) or one's `book(s) of interest` IS\ARE NOT SEEN, 5.1 then, using Google Chrome, browse to the URL: https://www.amazon.com, 5.2 then, login with one's Amazon `login` and `password`,